 This fruit is also abundant in magnesium and vitamin B6, which can both aid in calming your mind and promoting restful sleep.
 Between the potassium, magnesium, tryptophan, melatonin, and B6 in bananas, there’s good reason to believe they can help you enjoy a good night’s sleep.

-While there aren’t a lot of studies on the relationship between banana consumption and weight loss, they do offer characteristics that are known to support a healthy weight.
+While there aren’t a lot of studies on the relationship between bananas and dieting, or weight loss, they do offer characteristics that are known to support a healthy weight.

 Bananas are low in calories, coming in at around 100 calories on average.
 They’re high in fiber, a nutrient that helps you feel fuller longer between meals and may help prevent overeating.
 The resistant starch in bananas may especially help keep your appetite at bay.
 And, as you’ll have discovered if you’ve ever blended or mashed a banana and seen its volume decrease significantly, bananas actually contain a lot of air, which may also stimulate that “full” feeling.